-Under the Tires Regulation, producers are required to provide their supply data as specified in the Tires Regulation.
+Tire producers are required to report their tire supply data as specified in the Tires Regulation.
 New tires are supplied into Ontario in two ways: on new vehicles or separately.

 The required supply data has two components:

 - 1. The number of tires supplied and - 2.
 The weight of those tires in kilograms.